 The American Trauma Society breaks down the differences between each trauma center level here.

 Additionally, an important aspect of a Trauma Center’s responsibility is creating and maintaining a Trauma Registry.
 The data from each hospital is abstracted and put into the Trauma Registry by a Trauma Registrar.
 It’s then submitted to the National Trauma Data Bank (NTDB) and Trauma Quality Improvement Program (TQIP), which is then used for research, best practice guidelines, and benchmarking.

 “The level II trauma designation means that we built a program or system that meets pretty high nationally accepted standards for critically injured patients,” says Dr. Brandon Fumanti, a Trauma Surgeon at St. Luke’s Hospital.

 According to the American Association for the Surgery of Trauma, traumatic injuries are the leading cause of death for individuals up to 45 years old.
 In an emergency, every second counts and victims of traumatic injuries often find themselves in a race against time.
 The ability to receive care quickly and close to home could be lifesaving.

 Establishing a level II trauma center in the community fills a critical need.
 With faster access to evaluation and care, the trauma center is safer for patients and the community.
 It is also beneficial for their loved ones and family members as it is easier to get to.
 After traumatic accidents, many patients require surgery, hospital stays or follow-up care.
-Having these services close to home can be a huge relief when dealing with these challenging situations.

 Here at St. Luke’s we are fortunate to have a highly skilled team available 24/7 in the trauma center.
 Below are a few profiles of the St. Luke’s Trauma Team.
 You may click on their photos to learn more about these providers.